ovsienkobohdan/pqstpeak-detection/README.md

 - [x] Add a simple Jupyter notebook
 - [x] Write dataset preparation script
 - [x] Save a clean dataset
+- [ ] Write a script to get scores on manual and auto peak detection
 - [ ] Write a class for PT detection
+- [ ] Save PT Detections to a file
+- [ ] Write a script to get scores on PT deteciton algorithms
 - [ ] Write a class for QS peak detection
 - [ ] Combine classes to ECG peaks annotation